greinacker/dockerfiles/scheduled-backup/README.md

 - AWS_ACCESS_KEY (if using S3)
 - AWS_SECRET_KEY (if using S3)
-- DAILY_SCRIPT - filename for sh script to be executed on a daily basis, assumed to be in the working directory.
+- DAILY_SCRIPT - script to be executed on a daily basis, starting in the working directory /work.
+Note this is the actual script, not a filename of a script.

 Additional environment variables may be specified if they are needed for the daily script; for example, we may need to pass in a MYSQL_ROOT_PASSWORD or similar.
+If the script uses env variables, the $ must be $$ when used in a compose file.

 Volumes - map the working directory to /work, for example: